scale-docs/docs/list-your-token/fee-on-transfer-tokens.md

 ---

-title: List Special Tokens on Equalizer
+title: Listing Special Tokens on Equalizer
 nav_order: 7
 has_children:
 parent: List your Tokens